-Fare Capping - Maximum payment limits could be placed on daily, weekly and/or monthly periods.
+Fare Capping - Maximum payment limits will be placed on daily and monthly periods.
 This benefits frequent transit users.
-Different fare caps can be set for seniors, youths, and low income individuals in support of the City’s inclusivity and affordability goals.
+Different fare caps will be set for seniors, youths, and low income individuals in support of inclusiveness and affordability goals.
 Also, customers would no longer have to prepay a lump sum to receive the transit discounts associated with a monthly pass.
-This is of particular benefit to riders with limited economic means.

-Distance Based Fares - With this approach, the fare paid for each trip could be charged based on the the number of kilometers travelled.
-The distance would be determined based on the straight line distance between the start and end points of the customer's transit trip, not on the pattern of the route taken.
-Customers who make shorter trips could pay less for their trip.
-Customers also would not pay more than the daily, weekly, or monthly cap amounts.
-This option also would benefit suburban commuters who travel longer distances because they would have certainty about the maximum amount they would pay over a defined time period.
+Distance Based Fares - This approach will replace flat fares and will be introduced in later phases of the Smart Fare program.
+With distance based fares, each trip is charged based on the number of kilometres travelled.
+The distance is determined based on the straight line distance between the start and end points of the customer's transit trip, not on the pattern of the route taken.
+Customers who make shorter trips would pay less for their trip.
+Customers also would not pay more than the daily or monthly cap amounts.
+This option would benefit suburban commuters who travel longer distances because they would have certainty about the maximum amount they would pay over a defined time period.

-The next phase of Smart Fare development requires that the partners Edmonton, St. Albert and Strathcona County each select their preferred fare options by early summer 2018.
-Each of the City Councils needs to approve the fare options best suited to their municipality and the Smart Fare system is flexible enough to handle different options in each city.
+Each of the Smart Fare partner communities needs to approve the fare options best suited to their municipality.
+Edmonton approved its fare approach in November 2019.
+The Smart Fare system is flexible enough to handle different options in each city.